Members of medical schemes generally fall into one of two groups – those that have claimed and those that are going to claim in the future.

 Amongst members that have claimed, the minority seem to be satisfied with their medical scheme.
 The refrain “rip off” is all too common.
 And, what is more, this call is not limited to members – doctors and the press media are joining in.
 For some reason, the hospitals remain quiet on this issue!!

 Is this label fair?

-Just as there are far too many people that disparage medical schemes, there are probably a similar number that actually have no idea just what a medical scheme is and how it works.
+Just as there are far too many people that disparage medical schemes, there is probably a similar number that actually have no idea just what a medical scheme is and how it works.

 This all sounds very simple, but who gets what, how and when?

 Every member of a medical scheme has a legally binding contract with the scheme.
 The “contract” is set out in the rules of each scheme.
 The rules contain details of the contributions payable by each member, the benefits to which they are entitled and the conditions that must be met before a claim will be paid.

 Generally, medical scheme rules are stated in the positive which means that if a benefit is not stated, a member has no entitlement to it.

 Rules also contain a list of exclusions which are often specific claims that will not be paid (such as cosmetic surgery) or limits and sub-limits on certain types of claims.
 The important point is that the rules of a medical scheme are binding on all members of the scheme.
 As a result, when the medical scheme makes any kind of decision, such as whether to admit or reject a claim from a member, that decision must be made with reference to the rules of the scheme – the contract between the member and the medical scheme.